averycheng-Hulab/iCDC/bulk/README.md

 All analyses follow a unified GO/KEGG enrichment framework and use shared utilities for Mus musculus functional annotation.

+### Bulk workflow (DEG sources)

+- **bulk_1-2 (in vitro cells):** Differential expression results were obtained from the sequencing provider’s DESeq2 standardized reporting pipeline (downloaded DEG tables).
+This repository reproduces the downstream analyses starting from these DEG tables.
+- **bulk_3 (heart tissue):** DEGs were generated in-house by running DESeq2 from count matrices, followed by the same downstream framework.

 ---

 # 📁 Directory Structure